stucchio/Homepage/content/is_your_algorithm_discriminatory.md

 In this case, we have no significant discrimination, no disparate impact, and no redundant coding.

 Most importantly, the algorithm had the opportunity to introduce bias but chose not to.
 That's hardly surprising; the algorithm's only desire in life is minimizing squared error - being unkind to black people a silly thing that humans seem to enjoy for no apparent reason.
+If race is not useful in minimizing squared error then any algorithm designed to do so will ignore it.

+Another great essay on distinguishing algorithmic desires from human desires is Bostrom's [parable of the paperclip maximizer](http://www.nickbostrom.com/ethics/ai.html) (see also [lesswrong](https://wiki.lesswrong.com/wiki/Paperclip_maximizer)).

 ## What if black people don't perform as well?